Select Page

 The coastal places where hundreds of millions of people live are likely to be underwater by 2050.
 A combination of thermal expansion and melting of vast arctic ice sheets is causing the earth’s oceans to rise, threatening seaside settlements across the globe.
 USGS Geologist Patrick Barnard has spent years investigating the risks to communities along the Pacific coastline of North America.
 He and his colleagues have developed a powerful tool to help give coastal communities a detailed picture of the hazards that lie ahead.

 Our partners, The Climate Initiative and the National Science Teaching Association, have created outstanding resources to accompany each of our films.
-Click on the buttons below to access the lesson plan and community outreach guide for Saving our Shores.
+Click on the buttons below to access the lesson plan and community outreach guide for Saving Our Shores.
 The classroom-ready lesson plan developed by the National Science Teaching Association highlights the science and engineering practices scientists use to explain the phenomenon of climate change.
 The Climate Initiative’s community outreach guide offers talking points and prompts to help foster viewer conversations about the film.

 Meet the Scientist